-During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning on 1 January 2023.
+During the current year the Company adopted all the new and revised IFRS Accounting Standards that are relevant to its operations and are effective for accounting periods beginning on 1 January 2024.
 This adoption did not have a material effect on the accounting policies of the Company.

-4. Summary of material accounting policies
+4. Summary of material accounting policy information

-The principal accounting policies adopted in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.
+The material accounting policies adopted in the preparation of these separate financial statements are set out below.
+These policies have been consistently applied to all years presented in these separate financial statements unless otherwise stated.